Battery

 The following battery information was updated in January 2024.
 Three batteries are presently available.
 In all cases, energy capacity is rated at 58.8 volts.
 Note that rating battery capacity hot off the charger yields the most favorable capacity values and is not representative of real-world conditions.

-The lightweight 3.0 battery has a capacity of 1764 Wh.
-It weighs 5 pounds less than the other two battery types and is priced at $3,395.
+The lightweight 3.0 battery has a claimed capacity of 1764 Wh.
+It weighs 4.4 pounds less than the other standard battery and is priced at $3,395.
 There are 84 high-performance cells, so a 14S6P configuration makes sense.

 For the standard 3.2 battery, the maximum continuous discharge current is 80A.
 Assuming 50 volts * 80A = 4kW = 5.3 horsepower.